 As another example, changing all titles that display the year as 2020 to 2021 requires manually finding each one, clicking to get to the title menu, and changing it.
 With coding, it could be accomplished with a quick search-and-replace or by setting a variable that only has to be defined once.

 Repetitive tasks are disheartening to analysts and prone to human error.
 No coding interface also means fewer opportunities to reuse previous work, adding another disadvantage to Power BI.

 Missing basic features

 There are some notable features that are missing from Power BI.
 They are likely part of the growing pains of a new software, but they do seem common enough to raise an eyebrow as to why they are missing.

-Power BI’s own language, DAX, calculates metrics and variables.
+Last but not least in the limitations of Power BI is its language: DAX.
+DAX calculates metrics and variables.
 DAX makes Power BI data processing not entirely manual.
 Nonetheless, compared to other programming languages, DAX is hard to grasp.
 There is a lot of function nesting required, which makes it difficult to debug.
 One must click each variable separately to see its DAX code, and to update the code, one needs to wait for the changes to take effect before doing anything else.
 The experience is similar to working with functions in Excel cells.
 While there are likely third-party tools to help make DAX easier, most analysts will likely default to doing the data work upstream with SQL.

 At the end of the day, most users decide the benefits of Power BI outweigh its challenges.
 It’s easy to get started and create powerful visualizations.
 Power BI will enable many analysts to create self-serve reports for the first time.
 Like all tools, it has its limitations, but it is the right tool for many applications.
 Like comparing online shopping to the bricks and mortar experience, you might miss some elements of the full-code experience, yet the simplicity and convenience might still captivate you.